 I won’t say that all of these filters are equally flawed.
 If you view life through the eyes of a religious zealot there is little hope that you will truly be able to awaken to the more esoteric aspects of this reality.
 If you chose to see it all from an overly logical “scientific” standpoint you’re just as likely to shrug off anything that can’t be explained.
 Or worse yet you believe science as we know it today can explain everything.
 The next time information comes your way that causes your brain to itch in a strange way try considering that it’s because it’s trying to tell you something instead of laughing it off or dismissing it.
 Try using your intuition instead.
 It’s part of you.
 Science and religion are not.
 We’re capable of taking in information beyond just the five senses.
 You know this because you’ve had “gut feelings” before.
 That’s your intuition at work, a gift from your higher self.
 If you’re the religious type you might call it the “holy spirit.”
 That still, small voice.

 In other words it’s glorious to believe in patriotism and exposing corruption in the government and fighting to have suppressed technologies released, but the minute the conversation turns to ET life and UFOs the backlash begins.
 Why?
 Because that particular portion of the message doesn’t fit within the confines of certain belief systems.
 Q, who is considered a secret hero who fights alongside Trump in this alleged shadow war is liked, retweeted and adored when key words like patriotism, god and prayer are at the forefront.
 Yet he (she? they?) never said anything about the Bible, Jesus or Christianity.
 People saw what they wanted to see.
-Today, December 12th, Q released this series of tweets:
+Today, December 12th, a Q-related Twitter account posted this series of tweets:

-Q tweeted one final message in this series that said only, “ONE LOVE.”
-So which one are you, Q?
-Nationalist patriot who is deeply embedded alongside Trump at the highest ranks of our government while championing the exposure of the Deep State and helping POTUS drain the swamp of all the bad actors?
-Or right-wing conspiracy theorist nutjob who somehow managed to wrangle gullible conservatives into the Tinfoil Hat Brigade without them even knowing it?
+This particular “Anon” (a term denoting a proponent of the Qanon Internet movement) also tweeted one final message in this series that said only, “ONE LOVE.”
+So what is Q?
+Nationalist patriots who are deeply embedded alongside Trump at the highest ranks of our government while championing the exposure of the Deep State and helping POTUS drain the swamp of all the bad actors?
+Or right-wing conspiracy theorist nutjobs who somehow managed to wrangle gullible conservatives into the Tinfoil Hat Brigade without them even knowing it?
 As before, it’s probably a little of both.
 When we highlight and support the portions of a movement we connect with while ignoring or throwing out the parts of it we find unpalatable we’re revealing our propensity for choosing to believe only what we want to.
 It’s yet another example of how we do so because of pre-established concepts like science and religion.

 When the bill was passed in 2005 that stated all Americans would be expected to comply and obtain a REAL ID by 2020 (http://www.ncsl.org/research/transportation/count-down-to-real-id.aspx) what was the reaction?
 “It’s the mark of the beast from Revelations!”
 Really?
 REAL ID is the mark of the beast?
 All aliens are demons?
 People who talk about them are the disinformation agents of Satan?
 And people call me crazy!
 I am, but that’s not the point.